Ludovica Poliero

 Ghost towns in Italy: Celleno (Viterbo, Lazio)

-Celleno, in the area of Viterbo, is a rocky village on a tufa rock, where now there are only ruins.
-It had to face plague and landslides during the years, till the destruction in 1931 because of the earthquake.
-Today, it is full-fledged a ghost town.
+The ghost town of Celleno, in the area of Viterbo, is a rocky village on a tufa rock, where now there are only ruins.
+It had to face plague and landslides during the years, even a devastating earthquake in 1931.

 The absence of manutention saved only the most architectural delicate part of the town, around the square Piazza del Comune.
-The FAI (Fondo Ambiente Italiano - Italian Environment Fund) has selected the village among its hamlets.
-During their open days, they organize guided tours.
+The FAI (Fondo Ambiente Italiano - Italian Environment Fund) has selected the village among its hamlets list and during their open days they organize guided tours

 Lastly, Cellano was the movie set for the Netflix TV series "Luna Nera - Black Moon", dedicated to the XVII-century witch haunting.

-Heading to enchanting Viterbo, you could venture into the enigmatic underground labyrinth of ancient origins with the ticket offered by Visit Italy.
+Heading to enchanting Viterbo, you could even venture into the enigmatic underground labyrinth of ancient origins, a true hidden town rich in allure and secrets.

 8. Osiglia (Savona, Liguria)